An OS for Everypony!

 No!
 PonyOS uses its own kernel, built from scratch.

-25MB Standard ISO (for emulators)
+15MB Standard ISO

 The CD should boot in QEMU, VirtualBox, VMWare, or even on real hardware if you're a brave pony!

 For all VMs, 1GB of RAM is recommended.
-When using VirtualBox, select "Other/Unknown" for the OS type.
-For VMware, use a 64-bit guest configuration (PonyOS is not 64-bit, but this configuration provides optimal hardware).
-For QEMU, qemu-system-i386 -m 1G -enable-kvm -soundhw ac97 -cdrom ponyos.iso
+When using VirtualBox, select "Other/Unknown 64-bit" for the OS type.
+For VMware, use a 64-bit guest configuration.
+For QEMU, qemu-system-x86_64 -smp 4 -m 1G -enable-kvm -soundhw ac97 -cdrom ponyos.iso should suffice.

-.
-If you are asked for a password for this user, that password is also local
+The CD will automatically log in the user local.
+If you are asked for a password for this user, that password is also local.

 PonyOS is developed through Github.
 You can find our repository at klange/ponyos.